ikl258794613/survivorTutorialClone/README.md

 https://godotengine.org/

-> 1. dowload godot engine
+> 1. Dowload godot engine
-> 2. dowload this project
+> 2. Dowload this project
-> 3. use godot engine open this project
+> 3. Use godot engine and open this project